 Our school council lead the school in social action activities.

-This is often fund raising for a range of charities, including the Methodist charity 'All We Can', along with the local food bank and community projects.
+This is often fund raising for a range of charities, including the Methodist charity 'All We Can', 'Children in Need' and 'Hello Yellow', along with the local food bank and community projects.
 Individual children are also encouraged to share ideas for social action projects linked to areas they are passionate about.